-- (b) The department has clarified vide Circular No. 40/2011-Cus, dated 09-09-2011 that whenever any importer or exporter intimates to the proper officer in writing that he desires to pay voluntarily certain amount of duty of customs, at any time before finalization of the provisional assessment, the following conditions must be satisfied before such payment: - (i) Such duty should be paid, along with interest on the amount of duty so being paid, @ 18% from the first day of the month in which the duty is provisionally assessed till the date of payment thereof; - (ii) The term and conditions of the bond and the amount of security of surety furnished at the time of provisional assessment shall remain unchanged; and - (iii) No refund of duty will be granted till the assessment is finalized. - Thus, on above compliances, Piano Ltd. can provisionally pay duty.
+- (b) The department has clarified vide Circular No. 40/2011-Cus, dated 09-09-2011 that whenever any importer or exporter intimates to the proper officer in writing that he desires to pay voluntarily certain amount of duty of customs, at any time before finalization of the provisional assessment, the following conditions must be satisfied before such payment: - (i) Such duty should be paid, along with interest on the amount of duty so being paid, @ 18% from the first day of the month in which the duty is provisionally assessed till the date of payment thereof; - (ii) The term and conditions of the bond and the amount of security of surety furnished at the time of provisional assessment shall remain unchanged; and - (iii) No refund of duty will be granted till the assessment is finalized.

+Thus, on above compliances, Piano Ltd. can provisionally pay duty.

-- (a) "Advance Authorisation" is not transferable, while material imported under DFIA will be transferable after fulfillment of export obligation."
-Write about Advance Authorisation and DFIA (Duty Free Import Authorisation) in this context. - (b) Mr. Sen, a manufacturer sells goods to Mr. Mehta, a distributor for ₹ 2,000 (excluding of VAT).
+- (a) What are the disadvantages of indirect tax? - (b) Define Indian Customs Waters. - (c) Mr. Sen, a manufacturer sells goods to Mr. Mehta, a distributor for ₹ 2,000 (excluding of VAT).
 Mr. Mehta sells goods to Mr. Kumar, a wholesale dealer for ₹ 2,400.
 The wholesale dealer sells the goods to a retailer for ₹ 3,000, who ultimately sells to the consumers for ₹ 5,000.
 Compute the Tax Liability, input credit availed and tax payable by the manufacturer, distributor, wholesale dealer and retailer under Invoice method assuming VAT rate @ 12.5%.